bastidiaz/rfid-terminal/README.md

 >
 > ``Origin   [STRING VALUE or EMPTY]`` *The value here must be either a string or simply an empty space after the tab spaces*

+A `server_log.txt` file is also created at the initial run of the server.
+All transactions and requests are logged into this file.

 I have provided a sample terminal/client code for MFRC522 and other RFID RC522-based modules as well as a sample `db` folder.